confluentinc/ksql/docs/developer-guide/test-and-debug/processing-log.md

 message.serializationError.topic (STRING)

-:   The Kafka topic to which the ksqlDB row that failed to serialize
+:   The {{ site.ak }} topic to which the ksqlDB row that failed to serialize
     would have been produced.

 Log Stream
 ----------

-We recommend configuring the query processing log to write entries back to Kafka.
+We recommend configuring the query processing log to write entries back to {{ site.ak }}.
 This way, you can configure ksqlDB to set up a stream over the topic automatically.

 To log to Kafka, set up a Kafka appender and a special layout for